exosite-garage/arduino_exosite_library/Readme.md

  * http://www.arduino.cc/en/Main/software

 2) Go to "Sketch->Show Sketch Folder", your Sketch folder will then be displayed.
-Create a directory name "libraries" if it is not exists".
+Create a directory named "libraries" if it does not exist.

 3) Copy the Exosite library folder to the directory sketchbook-location\"libraries".
-Then you should see "File->Examples->Exosite"
+You should then see "File->Examples->Exosite"

-4) Open the "File->Examples->Exosite->cloud_read_write"
+4) Open "File->Examples->Exosite->cloud_read_write"

-5) Edit the "PUTYOURCIKHERE" value to match your CIK value
+5) Edit the "PUTYOURCIKHERE" value in cloud.cpp to match your CIK value

-  * HINT: Obtain a CIK from https://portals.exosite.com by clicking +Add Device
+  * HINT: Obtain a CIK by signing up for a free account at https://portals.exosite.com.
+After activating your account, login and navigate to https://portals.exosite.com/manage/devices and click the +Add Device link

-6) Edit the mac address values if you have valid set of mac addres, or you can just use the default value for testing.
+6) Edit the MAC address values in cloud.cpp if you have a valid MAC address, or you can just use the default value for testing purposes

-7) In Portals (https://portals.exosite.com), add two DataSources to match the data resources (aliases) the code is using.
+7) In Portals (https://portals.exosite.com), add two Data Sources to match the data resources (aliases) the code is using

-  * HINT: Goto https://portals.exosite.com/manage/data and click +Add Data Source
+  * HINT: Go to https://portals.exosite.com/manage/data and click +Add Data Source

   * HINT: Ensure the "Resource:" values are set to "1" and "onoff" respectively to match the code

-  * HINT: Add an "on off switch" Widget to your dashboard to control data source "onff"
+  * HINT: Add an "On/Off Switch" widget to your dashboard to control data source "onoff"

 8) Go to "Tools->Board" to select the corresponding Arduino board type